PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * In a situation when e.service's (i.e. Software as a service) could be a service, which operates from other jurisdiction there could be issues to local security staff to defend local Rights for example to get a Compensation for a Client's.
 When e.service exists in the same economic zone, then there should be enough of safeguards in place to solve case like this.
 * Company representative suggested for the client's to change their password's of the e.service.
 * In a situation of existance of unclonable RFID-tag's electromobile should be directly connected with a Tag.
 If this could be electromobile sharing service who depend by data in online database, then in a worst case of situation those electromobile's could be snached.
 There are nothing new by opening... the car with a Tag.
-Yet, mostly known that the mobile phone could be used instead of a Tag & this should be a different situation.
+Yet, mostly known that the mobile phone could be used instead of a Tag & this probably should be a different situation.
 * How this service were breached are given no information in the Article.
 Using advanced Captcha technologies for authentication security could minimize Authentication related breaches.
 ```